atomic-package/docs/docs/pages/introduction.md

 ## CSS architecture

-Atomic-Package uses APBCSS (Atomic Parts Base CSS), which is based on Atomic Design, for its CSS architecture.
+Atomic Package uses [APBCSS](http://apbcss.com/) (Atomic Parts Base CSS), which is based on Atomic Design, for its CSS architecture.

 Therefore, by default, each Atomic type UIParts does not have any layout styles such as margin.